 Sugar

 Sugar sweetens your cream recipe and balances the richness.
-You can use fine sugar so it dissolves quickly and does not leave a grainy feel.
-Adding sugar gradually allows you to control sweetness and texture without overworking the cream.
+You can use fine sugar, so it dissolves quickly and does not leave a grainy feel.

 Whipped Cream Preparation

 Start whipping your cream at a low speed.
 This allows air to enter gradually and prevents splashing.
-As the cream thickens slightly, you can increase speed.
+As the cream thickens slightly, you can increase the speed.
 Watch closely as soft peaks begin to form.

-As your whipped cream recipe thickens, slow down and check the texture often.
+Tips: As your whipped cream thickens, slow down and check the texture often.
 You want peaks that hold their shape but still look smooth and glossy.
 Stop whipping as soon as you reach this stage to avoid overwhipping.

 Helpful Tips